 The appeal process may be initiated by any student who has been formally informed of the review process outcome.

-- The student completes an Appeal Form and submits it to the Associate Director for Student Rights and Responsibilities by the deadline indicated on her/his written decision, typically 72-hours.
+- The student completed an Appeal Form and submits it to the Office of Student Rights and Responsibilities by the deadline indicated on their written decision letter, typically within 72 hours.

 - The Appeal Form shall include:

 - A detailed rationale supporting the grounds for appeal, and